Does this ADHD chaos sound like you?

 None of this means you’re lazy or broken.
 These are real, neurological symptoms that can be understood and managed once you have the right tools and support.

-Don’t lose hope, ADHD help is available
+It’s not all hopeless, ADHD help is available

 You’re not stupid or hopeless—you just haven’t been given the manual for your ADHD brain yet.
 And that’s exactly what therapy can help you create.